noudess/docs-main/Lua-Client.md

 Lua_Client is a class exported to Lua that represent the Client object from EQEmu.
-All Lua_Client are also Lua_Entity.
+All Lua_Client are also [Lua_Mob](Lua-Mob).

 ### Properties
 ```